 innodb_log_files_in_group.
 To compute the redo log size at the physical level, look into the

 datadirdirectory of the MySQL instance and sum up the sizes of the files matching the pattern

 The InnoDB LSN value corresponds to the number of bytes written to the redo log.
 To check the LSN at some point in time, issue the command

 LOGheading.
 While planning your backup strategy, record the LSN values periodically and subtract the earlier value from the current one to calculate how much redo data is generated each hour, day, and so on.

-Prior to MySQL 5.5, it was common practice to keep the redo logs fairly small to avoid a long startup time when the MySQL server was killed rather than shut down normally.
-With MySQL 5.5 and higher, the performance of crash recovery is significantly improved, as described in Optimizing InnoDB Configuration Variables, so that you can make your redo log files bigger if that helps your backup strategy and your database workload.
+It used to be a common practice to keep the redo logs fairly small to avoid long startup times when the MySQL server was killed rather than shut down normally.
+Since MySQL 5.5, the performance of crash recovery has been improved significantly, as explained in Optimizing InnoDB Configuration Variables.
+You can make your redo log files bigger if that helps your backup strategy and your database workload.

 This type of incremental backup is not so forgiving of too-low

 --start-lsnvalues as the standard

 --incrementaloption is.
 For example, you cannot make a full backup and then make a series of